h7b/h7b-dendron/notes/notes.daily.2023-01-09.mkdocs-pub.md

     - command `Github Publisher: Share active file` to send only this active note
     - or command `Github Publisher: Upload all shared note` to send all the notes with the key `dg-publish: true`

+## Notes

+### Working folder of a mkdocs repository

+Each Markdown file inside the folder `docs` will be rendered as a page of the site.
+The index page is located at `docs\index.md`.
+Sub-folders are used as the path to a group of related posts.

+If a post is named other than `index.md`, the filename will be used as the directory path of the generated page.
+Here is how MkDocs generates URLs for Markdown posts:
+- folder `docs` becomes the root of the site `www.site.com/`
+- file `docs\blog\post.md` becomes the link `www.site.com/blog/post/`
+- file `docs\blog\post\index.md` also becomes the link `www.site.com/blog/post/`

 ## Related

 - [[notes.tutorial.mkdocs-publish-obsidian]]